Can You Apply for a Green Card While on a Tourist Visa?

-Many people in the U.S. as students, tourists and other visitors qualify for an adjustment of status to become lawful permanent residents and, eventually, naturalized citizens.
-You could qualify if you have a citizen or LPR family member who is willing to sponsor you, if you find employment with a qualifying company, or if you meet certain criteria – such as being a person of extraordinary ability.
-For most people who want an adjustment of status from a visitor visa to a green card, the best thing to do is consult with an immigration attorney.
+Many people in the U.S. as students, tourists, and other visitors may qualify to file for adjustment of status to become lawful permanent residents and, eventually, naturalized citizens.
+You could qualify if you have a citizen or Lawful Permanent Resident family member who is willing to sponsor you, if you find employment with a qualifying company, or if you meet certain criteria – such as being a person of extraordinary ability.

 Can You Work While Waiting for Adjustment of Status?

 You can work while waiting for an adjustment of status, but only under specific circumstances.
 For example, if you’re in the U.S. on a work visa, you’re free to continue working.
-If you’re not in the country on a work visa, you may still be able to work – but you must file a Form I-765, Application for Employment Authorization and wait for approval before you can legally get a job and start working in the U.S.
+If you’re not in the country on a work visa, you may still be able to work – but you must file the application for Employment Authorization (Form I-765) along with your Adjustment of Status Application and wait for approval before you can legally get a job and start working in the U.S.

 Do You Need to Talk to a Lawyer About Change of Status From a Visitor Visa to a Green Card?

-If you’re in the U.S. on a visitor visa, we may be able to help you change your status to lawful permanent resident.
-Call or text us today for an appointment at 757-464-9224 to schedule a consultation with an immigration attorney – we’ll ask you some questions about your situation and help you figure out the best course of action.
+If you’re in the U.S. on a visitor visa, we can help you determine whether you can change your status to a lawful permanent resident.
+Call or text us today for an appointment at 757-464-9224 to schedule a consultation – we’ll ask you some questions about your situation and help you determine the best course of action.
 Our virtual consultation will give you peace of mind, whether you are seeking adjustment of status based on a family or work petition or one of the other categories available.